Lois Maxwell: Later life

 Maxwell's husband died in 1973, having never fully recovered from his heart attack in the 1960s.
 Maxwell subsequently returned to Canada, settling in Fort Erie, Ontario, where she lived on Oakes Drive.
 She spent her summers at a cottage outside Espanola, Ontario, where she wrote a weekly column for the Toronto Sun under the pseudonym "Miss Moneypenny" from 1979 until 1994, and became a businesswoman working in the textile industry.

 In 1994, she returned to the UK once again to be nearer to her daughter Melinda, retiring to a cottage in Frome, Somerset.
 A plaque has been placed on her home there by the Frome Society of Local Study.

 Death

-Following surgery for bowel cancer in 2001, Maxwell moved to Perth, Western Australia, to live with her son Christian's family.
+Following surgery for colorectal cancer in 2001, Maxwell moved to Perth, Western Australia, to live with her son Christian's family.
 She remained there, working on her autobiography, until her death at Fremantle Hospital on 29 September 2007.

 Of his friend's death, Sir Roger Moore said to BBC Radio 5 Live, "It's rather a shock.
 She was always fun and she was wonderful to be with and was absolutely perfect casting [...]
 It was a great pity that, after I moved out of Bond, they didn't take her on to continue in the Timothy Dalton films.
 I think it was a great disappointment to her that she had not been promoted to play M. She would have been a wonderful M."